mgs1987/PI_COUNTRIES/README.md

  DB_PASSWORD=passwordDePostgres
  DB_HOST=localhost

-Replace `usuariodepostgres` y `passwordDePostgres` with your own credentials so that you can connect to postres.
+Replace `usuariodepostgres` y `passwordDePostgres` with your own credentials so that you can connect to postgres.

 <h3>Installation</h3>
 <h4>Use NPM package to install (Remember to use this command inside ./client and inside ./api </h4>